Upgrade from AX 2012 - Cutover testing (Mock cutover)

 The following illustration shows the overall process for cutover to go-live as it will occur in the production environment.

-- After you perform a data upgrade in the sandbox environment, a LCS other type service requests is needed to copy your upgraded database from the data upgrade sandbox environment into your production environment.
-The email template below is provided for your use
+After you perform a data upgrade in the sandbox environment, see the instructions in Self-service database refresh to copy your upgraded database from the data upgrade sandbox environment into your production environment.

 - Perform a smoke test.

 - Complete application setup tasks.
 This step can be large, depending on the functionality that is used.
 During this step, the functional team configures new application functionality so that it's ready to be used in the upgraded system.

 - Allow users back in.
 Notify your user base that the upgrade is completed and that they can use the system again.

 In this topic, we use the term sandbox to refer to a Standard or Premier Acceptance Testing (Tier 2 or 3) or higher environment connected to a SQL Azure database.

 The technical workstream involves various technical team members: the database administrator (DBA), the AX 2012 system administrator, server administrators, and developers who are familiar with AX 2012 and Finance and Operations.

 During cutover testing, the technical team is focused on performance and reliability testing of the data upgrade process, to make sure that it meets the business's downtime limit.
 Many elements of hardware and software are involved in this process.
 Some of these elements are on-premises, whereas others are in the Microsoft cloud.
 In addition, many elements of custom application code and standard code are involved.
 The result of this testing should be confidence in the cutover process for your environment.